WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js/ssr.md

 # React SSR

+> *This part has moved to <https://wasmedge.org/docs/develop/javascript/ssr>.
+Please use our new docs.*

 [React](https://reactjs.org/) is very popular JavaScript web UI framework.
 A React application is "compiled" into an HTML and JavaScript static web site.
 The web UI is rendered through the generated JavaScript code.
 However, it is often too slow and resource consuming to execute the complex generated JavaScript entirely in the browser to build the interactive HTML DOM objects.
 [React Server Side Rendering (SSR)](https://medium.com/jspoint/a-beginners-guide-to-react-server-side-rendering-ssr-bf3853841d55) delegates the JavaScript UI rendering to a server, and have the server stream rendered HTML DOM objects to the browser.
 The WasmEdge JavaScript runtime provides a lightweight and high performance container to run React SSR functions on edge servers.

 > Server-side rendering (SSR) is a popular technique for rendering a client-side single page application (SPA) on the server and then sending a fully rendered page to the client.
 This allows for dynamic components to be served as static HTML markup.
 This approach can be useful for search engine optimization (SEO) when indexing does not handle JavaScript properly.
 It may also be beneficial in situations where downloading a large JavaScript bundle is impaired by a slow network. -- [from Digital Ocean](https://www.digitalocean.com/community/tutorials/react-server-side-rendering).